How to Parse JSON in Python: Read, Write & Work With JSON Files

 ]

-There are two steps to reading JSON with Python: opening the file itself and parsing the contents.
+There are two steps to reading JSON data with Python: opening the file and parsing JSON data from its contents.

 You can open a file with the open() function.